indie/mastodon/ApacheConfigDocs/localhost_setup.md

      rm -rf /usr/bin/yarn

 Install yarn via npm, and symbolically link to default

     npm install -g yarn

     sudo ln -s /usr/local/bin/yarn /usr/bin/yarn

-Finally, confirm you have a recent version
+Finally, confirm you have a recent version.

 To build a local development environment that actually runs Mastodon like it will be on a production server, a user named `mastodon` needs to exist; let's set that up with your postgres:

      $ sudo -u postgres psql
+     sudo] password for indie:
-     psql (10.8 (Ubuntu 10.8-0ubuntu0.18.10.1))
+     psql (12.7 (Ubuntu 12.7-ubuntu0.20.10.1))
      Type "help" for help.

+     postgres=#

      postgres=# CREATE USER mastodon CREATEDB;
      CREATE ROLE